Tintin in Tibet: Publication

 Studios Hergé serialised Tintin in Tibet weekly from September 1958 to November 1959, two pages per week, in Tintin magazine.
 Because of his desire for accuracy, Hergé added the logo of Air India to the airliner crash debris.
 A representative of Air India complained to Hergé about the adverse publicity the airline might suffer, arguing: "It's scandalous, none of our aircraft has ever crashed; you have done us a considerable wrong".
 Air India had cooperated with Hergé, aiding his research by providing him reading material, contemporary photographs, and film footage of India and Nepal, particularly Delhi and Kathmandu.
 While the crashed aircraft's tail number remained "VT", the country code for Indian aircraft, Hergé agreed to change the airline logo in the published edition to the fictional Sari-Airways, dryly noting that there were so many Indian airlines it was possible that there really was a Sari-Airways.

 While developing the story, members of the Studios confronted Hergé with concerns about elements of Tintin in Tibet.
 Bob de Moor feared the scene in which Haddock crashes into a stupa was disrespectful to Buddhists.
 Jacques van Melkebeke suggested that the Yeti not be depicted to create a sense of enigma; Hergé disagreed, believing that it would disappoint his child readers.

 After the serial concluded, Hergé worked with his publisher, Casterman, to produce the work in book form.
 Hergé's original design for the front cover featured Tintin and his expedition standing on a backdrop of pure white.
 Casterman deemed it too abstract, so Hergé added a mountain range at the top; biographer Benoît Peeters expressed that in doing so, the image was deprived of some of its "strength and originality".

 During production, Hergé kept abreast of the turbulent political developments in Tibet.
 In March 1959, Tibet's foremost political and spiritual leader, the Dalai Lama, fled the region into self-imposed exile in India during the 1959 Tibetan uprising.
-In May 2001, when Tintin in Tibet was published in China, state authorities renamed it Tintin in Chinese Tibet.
+In May 2001, when Tintin in Tibet was published in China, state authorities renamed it Tintin in China's Tibet.
 When Casterman and the Hergé Foundation protested, the authorities restored the book's original title.